Operator representation of spatiotemporal quantum correlations: Pseudo-density matrices

+\bprf The statement is a consequence of the fact that the set of all tensor products $\sigma_{\gamma}\otimes\sigma_{\delta}$ of Pauli matrices is an orthogonal basis for $\Alg{A}\otimes\Alg{B}$, where the orthogonality is defined with respect to the Hilbert--Schmidt inner product.
+See Ref.~\cite{FJV15} and the proof of Theorem~\ref{MTXS45739} for more details. \eprf

-Although pseudo-density matrices have been defined for multi-qubit systems, whether or not the notion of a pseudo-density matrix may be extended beyond the case of qubit systems has been an open question since it was first posed in Ref.~\cite{HHPBS17}.
-Part of the reason for this is due to the question of what replaces Pauli observables in arbitrary dimensions.
+Although pseudo-density matrices have been defined for multi-qubit systems, whether or not pseudo-density matrices can be extended beyond qubit systems was an open question first posed in Ref.~\cite{HHPBS17}.
+In particular, what replaces Pauli observables in arbitrary dimensions for defining $R(\mathcal{E},\rho)$?
 Pauli observables satisfy many convenient properties; they are hermitian, unitary, traceless (except for the identity), they form an orthogonal real basis for observables with respect to the Hilbert--Schmidt inner product, and they have eigenvalues either all $+1$ or $\pm 1$.
 It is not possible to find such bases satisfying all of these properties in arbitrary dimensions.